wazuh/wazuh-documentation/source/ossec_pci_dss.rst

 Policy Monitoring
 ^^^^^^^^^^^^^^^^^^
-There are requirements to verify that system are meeting some hardening standard.
+There are requirements to verify that system are meeting some hardening standards.
 An example would be:

 *2.2 Develop configuration standards for all system components.
 Assure that these standards address all known security vulnerabilities and are consistent with industry-accepted system hardening standards.
 Sources of industry-accepted system hardening standards may include, but are not limited to:
 Center for Internet Security (CIS)